 - Value-based pricing

 The premium pricing strategy involves high prices.
 Sony’s products are typically priced higher than the market average.
-The high prices support a premium brand image, which aligns with the company’s differentiation generic strategy.
+The high prices support a premium brand image, which aligns with the product differentiation and business growth objectives of Sony’s generic competitive strategy and intensive growth strategies.
 On the other hand, the company applies market-oriented pricing for some of its products.
 This pricing strategy ensures competitiveness, based on the prices of competing products.
 Sony also implements value-based pricing to determine the appropriateness of some premium prices, based on actual product value and customers’ perceived value of the products.
 The strategies in this element of the marketing mix show the importance of high prices to ensure high profit margins and to support a premium brand image.